JoaoDiasUM/7egend/README.md

 #### All the messages and users info need to be loaded when the app’s launched and locally stored.
 For this I considered Room or Realm DB and considered when and how should the contents be stored.
-Messages should be updated every time the app is opened in case there are new messages coming from the API and updated when an user send or would receive a message but should take care to only do the DB operations when needed and in the most efficient way.
+Messages should be updated every time the app is opened in case there are new messages coming from the API and updated when an user sends or would receive a new message but should take care to only do DB operations when needed and in the most efficient way.

 #### You can use any third party libraries or frameworks, as long as you can properly justify why you’re using them.
-I considered using a library that would help with creating a chat but i both found that a lot of them are paid kits and that i wanted to try my more direct approach to it.
+I considered using a library that would help with creating a chat but i found that a lot of them are paid kits and that i wanted to try my more direct approach to it. <br>
 For third party libraries i used some like Turbine to facilitate some processes like in testing kotlin Flows.

 #### We recommend you to use the MVP or MVVM architecture, but feel free to use the architecture you feel more comfortable with.
 The architecture used was MMVM and Clean architectures to best separate business and UI logic while being more modular, reusable and easier to maintain.